ChopChopRobot/approximate-knowledge/README.md

-# approximate-knowledge
+# Welcome...
-"I have approximate knowledge of many things."
+This is a collection of everything that I know.
+I have approximate knowledge of many things so please sit down, have a cup of coffee, stay for a while, and maybe something will be useful.